KtorZ/_blog_/_posts/2015-12-16-alloy_binding_unveil_the_mysteries.markdown

 </Alloy>
 {% endhighlight %}

-You can omit the `Collection` tag as well and this suppose that there is an existing instance store in `Alloy.Collections`.
+You can omit the `Collection` tag as well and this supposes that there is an existing instance stored in `Alloy.Collections`.
 Incidentally, doing that, you're able to give any name you want to the collection, it does not have to fit an existing model of your `models` folder.
 This is quite interesting if you want to keep different collections holding the same type of models.

 Notice how we identified the container component with the `dataCollection` attribute.
-A collection holder identified this way can also define 3 other attributes:
+A collection holder which as been tagged like this can also define 3 other attributes:

 - **dataFunction**

-This property allow you to create an alias accessible within your controller to render the view on demand.
-This is useful when you're binding to an already populated collection; By using the provided function, you can render the data even if no Backbone events have been raised.
+This property allows you to create an alias accessible within your controller to render the view on demand.
+This is useful when you're binding to an already populated collection; By using the provided function, you can render the data even if no Backbone event has been raised.
 You don't need the trick mentionned in the model section, here's a dedicated function.

 Using `dataFunction` is quite straightforward: